-Risk management is important for all legal practitioners and practices and it goes beyond just avoiding legal claims or lowering costs in terms of professional liability insurance premiums.
+Risk management is important for all legal practitioners and law practices and it goes beyond just avoiding legal claims or lowering costs in terms of professional liability insurance premiums.

 The implementation of risk management processes reaps significant benefits that include: